 Nowhere in Port Louis makes an effort to accommodate travellers with disabilities, but wheelchair access is common.
 Top-end hotels have wheelchair access, lifts and a handful of rooms with specially equipped bathrooms; there are always plenty of staff around to help.
 Note that the two famous stamps at the Blue Penny Museum are on the 1st floor and there's stair access only.

 Dangers & Annoyances

 Port Louis is generally not safe at night just about anywhere south of the motorway; most of the streets empty as the workday ends.
 After dark all travellers should stick to well-lit main streets and avoid the Jardins de la Compagnie, a favoured hang-out for all manner of unsavoury types (but fine during the day).
 If you don't know your exact route, take a taxi.
 Le Caudan is fine as long as there are lots of people around.

-By day, Port Louis is a very safe city, but beware of pickpockets anywhere, particularly in the market and around the bus stations.
+By day, Port Louis is a very safe city, but beware of pickpockets anywhere, particularly in the central market and around the bus stations.

 Emergency & Important Numbers

 You'll find ATMs throughout Port Louis, while all the main banks are concentrated around Sir William Newton St. Standard banking hours are 9am to 3.30pm Monday to Thursday and 9am to 4pm Friday.
 Some banks are open on Saturday morning, while those at the airport are open whenever flights arrive.

 Mauritius Tourism Promotion Authority Only moderately useful.
 Distributes maps of Port Louis and Mauritius.

 Travel with Children

 None of Port Louis' restaurants or museums make any special efforts to accommodate children (most restaurants will have a high chair or two to hand, but baby-change facilities are almost non-existent), but most make families feel welcome.
 Of the two main attractions that will appeal to kids (around eight years old and up), the Natural History Museum & Mauritius Institute was closed for renovations at the time of writing; the other is the Blue Penny Museum.
 Otherwise there's a ramshackle playground just west of the Mauritius Postal Museum, and next to it there's a kiosk that sells small versions of the Mauritian national flag.